JuScDev/drink-organizer/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Project Structure

+- `src/app/components`: Contains all the Angular components used in the application.
+- `src/app/models`: Contains the data models used in the application.
+- `src/app/services`: Contains the services used for data fetching and business logic.

+## Features

+- **Inventory Management**: View and manage the current inventory of drinks.
+- **Transaction Management**: Add, edit, and delete transactions.
+- **Usage Overview**: Calculate and download the usage of drinks between two transactions as an Excel file.

 ## Additional Resources